clbarrell/growth/README.md

 ## To do next

-- install a login / logout method - cancancan, devise, clearance
-  - design the experience flow
-  - ensure page flow is good.
-Adjust as needed.
 - GOOOGLE SSO oauth
   - https://github.com/plataformatec/devise/wiki/OmniAuth:-Overview
 - update home page w. philosophy and text
+  - are these actually focus areas????
+NOT GOalS?
-- clicking on 'Checkin' only shows goals that need to be checked in
+- clicking on 'Checkin' only shows goals that need to  checked in
   - use params[:checkin_only] = true
+  - or at least order them by checkin?
+  - if I can make it an attribute you could Goals.group(:need_checkin)
 - comment answers background **make it readable**

-my sample goal: Personal Development (focussign on )

 ## Coming Up